-- Commands without errors are displayed without any annotation. - Commands with errors are annotated with an "E". - If a particular command has been applied such that it can be expanded on additional interfaces/modules, then it is annotated with a "P".
-For example, if you enabled stp on all ports in the current system, however, the GSR contains only 1 module, then that particular command could be expanded at a later date when more modules have been added to the GSR.
+- Commands without errors are displayed without any annotation. - Commands with errors are annotated with an "E." - If a particular command has been applied such that it can be expanded on additional interfaces/modules, it is annotated with a "P." For example, if you enable STP on all ports in the current system, but the GSR contains only one module, then the command to enable STP will be applied at a later date when more modules have been added.

-A command like stp enable et.\.\ would be displayed as follows:
+A command like stp enable et.. would be displayed as follows:

-'''

 P: stp enable et..

-'''

 indicating that it is only partially applied.
-If you add more modules to the GSR at a later date and then update the configuration file to encompass all of the available modules in the GSR, then the "P:" portion of the above command line would disappear when displaying this configuration file.
+If you add more modules to the GSR at a later date and then update the configuration file to encompass all of the available modules in the GSR, then the "P:" portion of the above command line would disappear when this configuration file is displayed.

-If a potentially partial command, which was originally configured to encompass all of the available modules on the GSR, becomes only partially activated (after a hotswap or some such chassis reconfiguration), then the status of that command line will automatically change to indicate a partial completion status, complete with "P:".
+If a command that was originally configured to encompass all of the available modules on the GSR becomes only partially active (after a hotswap or some such chassis reconfiguration), then the status of that command line automatically changes to indicate a partial completion status, complete with "P:".